 I’ve taken notes on quite a few different batches of kombucha that aren’t yet documented in a blog post.
 This is one of those…

 I’ve made glucose kombucha before.
 I made it again in hopes of stopping fermentation before all of the sugar fermented out.
-I wouldn’t expect it to taste sour at that point (despite a relatively low acidity), but it would probably be rather drinkable while still imparting the usual probiotic benefits to my vinegar-phobic family.
+I wouldn’t expect it to taste sour at that point (despite a relatively high acidity), but it would probably be rather drinkable while still imparting the usual probiotic benefits to my vinegar-phobic family.
 If nothing else, it could be used to make lemonade, sweet tea, etc.